coderefinery/2020-05-25-online/hackmd-day3.md

   - We will try to make things are more balanced in the future.
 It's quite hard to learn to say no to someone, so this is always a concern.

 - Great and important exercises (\*\*\*\*\*)!
 Unfortunately not enough time to finish them during the time in the breakout rooms, we always ended with 70% or so.
 In addition, I managed to mess up the setup a bit as a helper.
 Clearer helper instructions in advance (for dummies) would have helped, because even this trivial setups could be messed up when doing it under time pressure while listening to the instructions & following the lesson & editing the hackmd :-(

+- Maybe next time we could try to let our teachers show how to do firstly, then we could redo them at ourselves group.
+I think it is easier to find problems which we do not understand and follow our lessons.
+Anyway, thank you very much for your lessons and materials.
+Now I have figured them out.